-Females have small organs called ovaries in the lower part of their tummy (abdomen).
+Small organs called ovaries lie in the lower part of their tummy (abdomen).
 The ovaries lie either side of the womb (uterus).
-The ovaries start to produce female hormones in girls around puberty which cause changes to the lining of the womb.
+The ovaries start to produce female hormones around puberty which cause changes to the uterine lining.
 Every month during your period the lining of your womb is shed together with some blood.

 The time between the start of one period and the start of the next is called the menstrual cycle.
 The average length of a menstrual cycle is 28 days.
 However, anything between 24 and 35 days is common.
 During the cycle various changes occur in your body.
 The changes are controlled by chemical substances called hormones, which act like messengers in your body.
 There are changing amounts of your female hormones at different times of your cycle.
 The menstrual cycle is split roughly into two halves:

 The first half of your cycle is called the follicular or proliferative phase.
 The levels of two main hormones, oestrogen and progesterone, are low to start with and you shed the inner lining of your womb (endometrium).
 This causes your period (menstrual bleeding).

 During this phase your ovaries are stimulated by other hormones.
 These travel to the ovary in the bloodstream from a gland near your brain, called the pituitary gland.
 One of these hormones causes some eggs in your ovaries to grow and develop in tiny fluid-filled cavities called follicles.
 The follicles produce oestrogen.
 Throughout the first half of your cycle the level of oestrogen in your blood rises.
 One function of oestrogen is to cause the lining of your womb to thicken (proliferate).